However, as the competition gets tougher all the time, how does a student have a decent chance to enter their film, get noticed, and win prizes?

 Another issue is the fees.
-Many American festivals have steep fees that vary for 5 dollars to over 75 and sometimes 100 dollars to submit your film.
+Many American festivals have steep fees that vary from $5 to over $75, and sometimes $100, to submit your film.
 This is because of two reasons: one is because they want to discourage "home made" productions, and the second is that they need money to operate.

 Mainland European festivals charge usually nothing since most of them are funded by their governments or the EU.
 So if you are in a tight budget you must be careful which festivals you choose and don't spend your money in regional small festivals that will might select your film but have nothing to really offer to you.

 It is a balance game that you have to play wisely.
 Remember if you your film gets some nice festival exposure it is not unheard to be contacted by other festivals, big and small, to submit your film for free.

 Nassos: More festivals.
 I think the film will be competing till the end of the year ( 2015).
 We are also doing our Academy qualification screenings so we can submit the film for an Oscar consideration.
 They will be in LA from January 9 to January 11.